eclipse/imagen/docs/guide/acquisition/index.md

 size, origin, tile dimensions, and tile grid offsets, as well as the Vectors containing the sources and sinks of the image.

-All non-JAI `RenderedImages` that are to be used in JAI must be converted into `PlanarImages` by means of the `RenderedImageAdapter` class and the `WriteableRenderedImageAdapter` class.
+All non-ImageN `RenderedImages` that are to be used in ImageN must be converted into `PlanarImages` by means of the `RenderedImageAdapter` class and the `WriteableRenderedImageAdapter` class.
 The `wrapRenderedImage()` method provides a convenient interface to both